Code-Institute-Submissions/stream1-day16-20-FrontEnd-FinalProject/README.md

 ### Media
 The photos used in this website were all taken by me, Dan Dumitrache.
 They were compressed and optimized for the web using Trimage Image Compressor (https://trimage.org/).

+### Wireframes
+The wireframes for this project are located in the wireframe folder in the root of the project.

 ### Icons
 Icons by: